InfamousMusicify/Mark-Recall/README.md

 __Craft:__
 Obtain an Eye of Ender and paper, craft them together and you will recieve 3 Items.
+__Use:__
-Right click the "Mark" to set a Mark.
+Right click "Mark" to set a Mark.
 Right Click "Recall" to return to a Mark.
-Right click "Cycle Mark" to cycle thru which Mark your'e Mark/Recalling to.
+Right click "Cycle" to cycle the Mark too Mark/Recall to.

-__Mark/Recall Entities: (Mark: 0)__
-Cycle Mark to 0 to use Entity Recall.
-Use ''Mark'' near any Mob/Player to Mark them.  (can have multiple marked entities, marks 1 at a time)
-Use ''Recall'' to summon them at will.
-Sneak and Right Click ''Recall'' to teleport to nearest marked entity.
-Sneak and Right Click ''Mark'' to Un-Mark nearest entity.  (unmarks 1 at a time)
-Sneak and Right Click ''Cycle Mark'' to see whos marked.
-(Wont summon entities if active)
 __Command:__

      /trigger <mark:marks:setmark:delmark:namemark>  (all players can use these) /function markrec:config  (configure datapack)
      /function markrec:uninstall  (unisntall the datapack)

 [How to Install a Datapack](https://www.planetminecraft.com/blog/how-to-download-and-install-minecraft-data-packs/)